Cavlon/progblack_learninglog/log.md

 # Programming Black Assignment 2 Learning Log
 ## Entry 1 - 24/02/23
-For the past 2 weeks I have been researching OpenGL and WebGL to try and learn processing using the GPU.
+For the past 2 weeks I have been researching OpenGL and WebGL, I want to learn how to properly process graphics using the GPU to create fast renderings.
 I started out by creating fragment shaders using OpenGL in VSCode using a shader extension but I then moved onto WebGL to create a simple website hosting shaders.

 I started my research by using a website 'The Book Of Shaders' (https://thebookofshaders.com/), this website holds several articles that outline how fragment shaders work.
 Using the website, I was able to graph and animate several functions such as sin, cos and a triangle wave.
 I was then able to implement colours by creating coloured lines for the graphs allowing me to map several functions onto one graph as well as add a coloured gradient background.